Inositol trisphosphate receptor

-Inositol trisphosphate receptor (InsP3R) is a membrane glycoprotein complex acting as a Ca^{2+} channel activated by inositol trisphosphate (InsP3).
+Inositol trisphosphate receptor (InsP3R, IP_{3}R) is a membrane glycoprotein complex acting as a Ca^{2+} channel activated by inositol trisphosphate (InsP3, IP_{3}).
 InsP3R is very diverse among organisms, and is necessary for the control of cellular and physiological processes including cell division, cell proliferation, apoptosis, fertilization, development, behavior, learning and memory.
 Inositol triphosphate receptor represents a dominant second messenger leading to the release of Ca^{2+} from intracellular store sites.
 There is strong evidence suggesting that the InsP3R plays an important role in the conversion of external stimuli to intracellular Ca^{2+} signals characterized by complex patterns relative to both space and time, such as Ca^{2+} waves and oscillations.

 Discovery

-The InsP3 receptor was first purified from rat cerebellum by neuroscientists Surachai Supattapone and Solomon Snyder at Johns Hopkins University School of Medicine.
+The InsP3 receptor was first purified from rat cerebellum by neuroscientists Surachai Supattapone and Solomon Snyder at Johns Hopkins School of Medicine.

 The cDNA of the InsP3 receptor was first cloned in the laboratory of Katsuhiko Mikoshiba.
 The initial sequencing was reported as an unknown protein enriched in the cerebellum called P400.
-The large size of this open reading frame indicated a molecular weight similar to the protein purified biochemically, and soon thereafter it was confirmed that the protein p400 was in fact the inositol trisphosphate receptor.
+The large size of this open reading frame indicated a molecular weight similar to the protein purified biochemically, and soon thereafter it was confirmed that the protein P400 was in fact the inositol trisphosphate receptor.